tech-branch/tsr/README.md

 Least invasive, csv based, linear time recorder that doesn't keep your data hostage.

+Your csv files are stored in the `~/tsr` directory

 ### Demo with a few entries and visualisation

 <p align="left">